-Bartender Spotlight Series: Emily Morton of Deli 126
+Bartender Spotlight Series: Emily Morton of The 126

-Located at 126 College Street is Burlington Speakeasy Deli 126.
-Step through the freezer door and inside you will discover a bustling cocktail lounge filled with soft jazz music, the sound of cocktails being shaken, and patrons enjoying the libations (both alcoholic and non-alcoholic) made by the excellent Bartenders.
-Opened in April of 2018, Deli 126 has quickly become a staple watering hole in Burlington.
+Located at 126 College Street in Burlington, Vermont is The 126.
+Step inside and you will discover a bustling cocktail lounge filled with soft jazz music, the sound of cocktails being shaken, and patrons enjoying libations (both alcoholic and non-alcoholic) made by the excellent Bartenders.
+Originally opened as Deli 126 in April of 2018, The 126 has quickly become a staple watering hole in Burlington.
 You will even find other local Bartenders there, among the other customers, enjoying their time off the clock.
-With a great cocktail menu, draft list, wine and cider options, as well as a Temperance Menu, Deli 126 has something for everyone.
+With a great cocktail menu, draft list, wine and cider options, as well as a Temperance Menu, The 126 has something for everyone.
 Events like movie marathons, food pop-ups, jam sessions, and live music round out the great experiences that they provide for the community.

 The Donchester Arrow

-Be sure to visit Emily Morton and her team at Deli 126 for delicious libations (both alcoholic and non-alcoholic), great local music, and a great atmosphere to hang out in.
+Be sure to visit Emily Morton and her team at The 126 for delicious libations (both alcoholic and non-alcoholic), great local music, and a great atmosphere to hang out in.

 Written and published by Isabelle Federico on February 10, 2020.

 Edited by Brianne Lucas on August 17, 2021.